How to Create an LLC in Arizona

 File Taxes & Reports

-• AZ Transaction Privilege Tax: Most LLCs in Arizona need to register for a TPT license by filing the Arizona JT-1 Application with the Department of Revenue.
+- AZ Transaction Privilege Tax (TPT): Most LLCs in Arizona need to register for a TPT license by filing the Arizona JT-1 Application with the Department of Revenue.
 The license costs $12 per business location.
 Note that you may need a tax license from the cities your Arizona LLC operates out of, too.
-Arizona transaction privilege tax rates vary by location and business type.
+Arizona Transaction Privilege Tax rates vary by location and business type.
 Unsure if your business activity requires a TPT license?
 Check out this list to find out.

-• BOI Report: Most Arizona LLCs need to complete an additional filing at the federal level called the Beneficial Ownership Information (BOI) Report.
-The BOI Report requires LLCs to disclose identifying information about their company applicant and all beneficial owners to FinCEN.
+- BOI Report: Most Arizona LLCs are asked to complete an additional filing at the federal level called the Beneficial Ownership Information (BOI) Report.
+The BOI Report asks LLCs to disclose identifying information about their company applicant and all beneficial owners to the Financial Crimes Enforcement Network (FinCEN).
 File for free online with the BOI E-Filing System.
 Don’t feel like dealing with the BOI Report?
-Northwest can file for you for just $9.
+Northwest can file for you.

 Arizona LLCs do not have to file annual reports.